guybedford/http-amd/README.md

-REST
+http-AMD
 ====

-A RequireJS module to allow for REST services and calls both on the client and server side.
+A RequireJS module to allow for HTTP services and calls both on the client and server side.

 Additionally, comes with a basic JSON request API for sending and receiving JSON both client and server side.